-This series has a set of very catch alliterative titles.
+This series has a set of very catchy alliterative titles.
 What makes a good title?

 Titles are really important.
 The title is a way of making a promise to a reader about what you are going to deliver.
 They are one of the tools that you use to make sure your book gets into the hands of a reader.
 But I think my responsibility is the words in between the covers, title writing isn’t my strength, so it’s good to have a team at Bloomsbury who really understand what will work well in the bookshops.

 The same can be applied to covers.
 I can be too literal and want the cover to look like a scene from the book but that’s not right because you want to promise a whole experience.
 That’s what a good cover does.